TensorFlow Lite Micro: Embedded Machine Learning on TinyML Systems: System Evaluation

 \subsection{Experimental Setup}

-We selected two platforms on which to evaluate TF Micro (Table~\ref{tab:eval_platforms}).
+Our benchmarks focus on the (1) performance benefits of optimized kernels and (2) platforms we can support and the performance we achieve on them.
+So, we focus on extreme endpoints rather than on the overall spectrum.
+Specifically, we evaluate two extreme hardware designs and ML models.

+We evaluate two extreme hardware designs: MCU (general) and ultra-low-power DSP (specialized).
+The details for the two hardware platforms are shown in Table~\ref{tab:eval_platforms}.
 First is the Sparkfun Edge, which has an Ambiq Apollo3 MCU.
 Apollo3 is powered by an Arm Cortex-M4 core and operates in burst mode at 96 MHz \cite{apollo3}.
 The second platform is an Xtensa Hifi Mini DSP, which is based on the Cadence Tensilica architecture \cite{tensilica}.

-Our benchmarks are INT8 TensorFlow Lite models in a serialized FlatBuffer format.
+We evaluate two extreme ML models in terms of model size and complexity for embedded devices.
 We use the Visual Wake Words (VWW) person-detection model \cite{chowdhery2019visual}, which represents a common microcontroller vision task of identifying whether a person appears in a given image.
 The model is trained and evaluated on images from the Microsoft COCO data set \cite{lin2014microsoft}.
 It primarily stresses and measures the performance of convolutional operations.
 Also, we use the Google Hotword model, which aids in detecting the key phrase ``OK Google.''
 This model is designed to be small and fast enough to run constantly on a low-power DSP in smartphones and other devices with Google Assistant.
 Because it is proprietary, we use a version with scrambled weights and biases.
+More evaluation is better but TinyML is nascent and not many benchmarks exist.
+The benchmarks we use are part of TinyMLPerf~\cite{banbury2020benchmarking} and also used by MCUNet~\cite{lin2020mcunet}.

+Our benchmarks are INT8 TensorFlow Lite models in a serialized FlatBuffer format.
 The benchmarks run multiple inputs through a single model, measuring the time to process each input and produce an inference output.
 The benchmark does not measure the time necessary to bring up the model and configure the run time, since the recurring inference cost dominates total CPU cycles on most long-running systems.